IamManchanda/api-task-management-app/README.md

 ## Running the app (development)

+1. Create a new PostgreSQL database `db_task_management_app` in your local machine.
-1. Replace `config_sample` folder with `config`.
+1. Copy `config_sample` folder and rename the copied folder to `config`.
-2. Change any configuration from `config/development.yml` based on your environment setup.
+1. Change any configuration from `config/development.yml` based on your environment setup.
 Example, changing `db.password` to the password you have in your local PostgreSQL database.

 ```bash
 # development